browserengineering/book/book/animations.md

 Types of animations
 ===================

-Defined broadly, an [animation] is a sequence of pictures shown in quick succession that create the illusion of *movement* to the human eye.[^general-movement] The pixel changes are *not* arbitrary, they are ones that feel logical to a human mind trained by experience in the real world.
+An [animation] is a sequence of pictures shown in quick succession that create an illusion of *movement* to the human eye.[^general-movement] The pixel changes in an animation are *not* arbitrary; they are ones that feel logical to a human mind trained by experience in the real world.

-[^general-movement]: Here movement should be defined broadly to encompass all of the kinds of visual changes humans are used to seeing and good at recognizing---not just movement from side to side, but growing, shrinking, rotating, fading, blurring, nad sharpening.
+[^general-movement]: Here *movement* should be construed broadly to encompass all of the kinds of visual changes humans are used to seeing and good at recognizing---not just movement from side to side, but growing, shrinking, rotating, fading, blurring, nad sharpening.

 [animation]: https://en.wikipedia.org/wiki/Animation

-On web pages, there are several broad categories of common animations:
+On web pages, there are several categories of common animations:

 * DOM: movement or visual effect change of elements on the screen, by interpolating CSS properties of elements such as color, opacity or sizing.
-  [^innerHTML]

 * Input-driven: scrolling, page resizing, pinch-zoom, draggable menus and similar effects.

 * Video-like: videos, animated images, and animated canvases.

-[^innerHTML]: Animating by setting `innerHTML` is not very common, mostly since its performance and developer ergonomics are poor.
-An exception is animating the text content of leaf nodes of the DOM, such as in stock tickers or counters.

 In this chapter we'll focus on the first and second categories.[^excuse]

-[^excuse]: We'll get to images and a bit of canvas in Chapter 14; video is a fascinating topic unto itself, but is beyond the scope of this book.
+[^excuse]: We'll get to images and a bit of canvas in a later chapter.
+Video is a fascinating topic unto itself, but is beyond the scope of this book.
 Arguably, canvas is a bit different than the other two, since it's implemented by developer scripts.
 And of course a canvas can have animations within